-Each village or group of villages in some States has a Gram Panchayat and it is a Council consisting of Ward members called the Panch and a President called the Sarpanch.

-The Panchayat works under the supervision of the Gram Sabha which has to meet at least twice or thrice a year to review the performance of the Gram panchayat and also to check the annual budget of the Panchayat.
+- Each village or group of villages in some States has a Gram Panchayat and it is a council consisting of ward members called the Panch and a President called the Sarpanch. - They are directly elected by all the adult population living in that ward or village and it is the decision-making body for the entire village - The Panchayat works under the supervision of the Gram Sabha which has to meet at least twice or thrice a year to review the performance of the Gram panchayat and also to check the annual budget of the Panchayat.